 - Medicine is given to numb the skin near the injection site.

-- Fluoroscopy (x-ray imaging) is used for guidance and better image.
+- Fluoroscopy (x-ray imaging) is used for guidance and a better image.

 After The Procedure